 All currently enrolled students may link to their personal Career Services Manager (CSM) accounts for details and registration information for OCS events and recruiting programs.

 1L students participate in an orientation where they are introduced to the OCS career counselors.
-Per the guidelines set by the National Association of Law Placement (NALP), students may not interact one-on-one with the OCS until November 1, nor contact employers until December 1.
-In mid-October, 1L students are introduced to the Office of Career Services at the mandatory 1L Job Search Workshop and receive their "Career Resources Binder" which can also be found on CSM in the Document Library, which details the Career Development curriculum and action steps for embarking on the legal job search.
-In late-October, OCS hosts Career Educational Fair and Panel which introduces first-year students to dozens of practice area specialties and provides a forum for interaction with 1L students and attorneys from over 70 law firms.
+Students may not interact one-on-one with the OCS until November 1, nor contact employers until December 1.
+In mid-October, 1L students are introduced to the Office of Career Services at the mandatory 1L Job Search Workshop.
+Students receive their "Career Resources Booklet" which can also be found on CSM in the Document Library, which details the Career Development curriculum and action steps for embarking on the legal job search.
+In late-October, OCS hosts the Career Educational Fair and Panel which introduces first-year students to dozens of practice area specialties and provides a forum for interaction with 1L students and attorneys from over 70 law firms as well as alternative careers such as banking, consulting, and compliance.

 At the beginning of November, 1L students can participate in the Diversity Career Fair.
-The OCS conducts detailed résumé review sessions and works in mandatory group sessions (and after, one-on-one with 1L students) as they begin their career planning for the summer following their first year.
+The OCS conducts detailed résumé review and 1L job search group sessions as they begin to map out their career planning.
 1Ls also attend Interview Skills Mini Clinics.

-Students take part in summer job search workshops for those working in New York, nationwide, or abroad.
+Students continue to attend the 1L job search group sessions.
 Many students begin to prepare mailings to 1L employers as they consider their options for 1L summer employment.

-Students take part in the orientation session for Spring on-campus interviews.
-NYU hosts Law Firm Speed Networking Lunch and NYU Global Networking Event in the spring, while numerous law firm and corporate sponsored events, receptions, lunches and dinners take place throughout the spring.
+Students take part in the orientation session for Spring On-Campus interviews.
+The students have the option to attend numerous law firm and corporate sponsored events, receptions, lunches and dinners throughout the spring.
 These are generally informal events, held at venues ranging from the firm’s offices to local restaurants that enable students to get acquainted with partners and associates at a wide variety of firms.